 Initial Contact With Clients

 I did most of this via email very few via phone.
-Email was faster because I sent everyone the same email based from a template.
+Using email was faster because I sent everyone the same email based on a template.
 I did modify the template to make the emails more personable.
 You never want to send canned emails, they leave a bad taste in the mouths of your clients (potential clients).
 I can’t stand when a company sends me canned emails, pisses me off.
 You want my business?
 Make the email personable.